Dil Rangeela

-Released on 7 March 2014, the film was screened in around 125 theaters across Karnataka.
+The film was Released on 7 March 2014 around 125 theaters across Karnataka.

 Plot

 Anuradha (Priyanka Rao), daughter of hotel owner (Achyuth Kumar), is in love with hotel chef Preetham (Ganesh).
 On his visit to Goa, Preetham meets Khushi (Rachita Ram) who impresses him.
 He helps Khushi get over her failed romance with Vicky.
 On the other side, Anuradha is preparing for her engagement with Preetham.
 On the day of the engagement, Anuradha misbehaves with Preetham's mother.
 This makes him to leave her and come back to Khushi.
 The story takes a curious turn when he sees Khushi with her estranged boyfriend.
 He then gets drunk.
 Anuradha arrives to beach with 'her friend Khushi who reveals that Vicky had come with his mother to invite her to his wedding and not to propose her.
 Both reunite.